-During a flight mission, if "Finish Action" is set to "Auto RTH", the aircraft will activate autoreturn after completing the mission; if "Signal Loss Action" is set to " Auto RTH ", when the flight application displays a warning saying "Aircraft disconnected.", the aircraft will activate auto-return.
+During a flight mission, if "Finish Action" is set to "Auto RTH", the drone will activate auto-return after completing the mission; if "Signal Loss Action" is set to "Auto RTH", when the flight application displays a warning saying "Aircraft disconnected.", the drone will activate auto-return.
 For more information, see "6.9 Flight Missions" in Chapter 6.

-During a manual flight, if "Signal Loss Action" is set to "Auto RTH", when the flight application displays a warning saying "Aircraft disconnected.", the aircraft will activate auto-return.
+During a manual flight, if "Signal Loss Action" is set to "Auto RTH", when the flight application displays a warning saying "Aircraft disconnected.", the drone will activate auto-return.
 For more information, see "6.5 "Settings" Interface" in Chapter 6.